wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 ## 2. Obtain COPD-associated modules

 Differential metagenomic modules were obtained by: 1) obtaining effect size of each KOs in association with disease in a general linear model adjusting demographic confounders, 2) ranking the features by their effect sizes, and 3) comparing the ranks of features within or outside each module in a Wilcoxon rank-sum test.
+The differential modules were then associated with sputum neutrophil or eosinophil percentages, and assigned as 'NEU' or 'EOS' if specifically significantly correlated with sputum neutrophil or eosinophil percentages.

 ```
 Input: metagenome.gct, KEGG_modules.gmt, metadata.txt (containing a column named SampleID and variables of confounders and a column indicating disease state)

 Script: Rscript 2.significant.metaG.modules.r

-Output: 2_significant_metaG_modules.RData (a R data file containing the list of metagenomic modules associated with COPD)
+Output: 2_significant_metaG_modules.RData (a R data file containing the lists of metagenomic modules associated with COPD and specifically correlated with NEU or EOS)
 ```

 Differential MetaB, HostT and HostP modules/features were obtained by associating the modules/features with COPD in a general linear model adjusting demographic confounders.
+The differential modules were then associated with sputum neutrophil or eosinophil percentages, and assigned as 'NEU' or 'EOS' if specifically significantly correlated with sputum neutrophil or eosinophil percentages.

 ```
 Input: 1_metaB.module_eigengene.txt (module-level metabolome profile output from step 1)

 Script: Rscript 2.significant.metaB.modules.r

-Output: 2_significant_metaB_modules.RData (a R data file containing the list of metabolomic modules associated with COPD)
+Output: 2_significant_metaB_modules.RData (a R data file containing the list of metabolomic modules associated with COPD and specifically correlated with NEU or EOS)
 ```

 ```